Counting the Game Industry’s Gold

 Every month I get game magazines with beautiful characters from HD games splashed across their covers.
 The latest EGM features the Watchmen, the newest Edge details Little Big Planet and Game Developer dives into downloadable XBLA game The Age of Booty.
 Roundtable discussions in these magazines with developers and producers invariably focus on HD games and the challenge of creating and bringing them to market.

 If you don’t follow the monthly NPD report you probably would have no idea that Nintendo has a significant lead in the American market.
 While the old guard of gaming press has been slow to downright resistant in accepting the Wii, the blame for the lack of Wii game coverage rests almost entirely on publishers.
-EGM has a tough time doing a cover story on non-existent games, and, while Babiez Party may be better than Mass Effect, diapers don’t look good on front pages. → 2 h4rdc0r3 4 U.
+EGM has a tough time doing a cover story on non-existent games, and, while Babiez Party may be better than Mass Effect, diapers don’t look good on front pages. → Are you a bad enough dude to rescue the article?

 No one who worked with Eidos should ever be taken seriously